zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/3-labs-prepare-data-sources/prepare-data-sources.md

 For this exercise, we will assume that you have a set of customer reviews for a set of hotels.

-1. Download (embedded in this document) hotel-reviews.csv to your local machine.
+1. Download this [Dataset](./files/Data.csv) to your local machine.
 This file contents hotel reviews for a handful of hotels, and we will use that as our data-source.
-We will perform sentiment and entity extraction analysis using Data Integration and AI Services.
+We will perform sentiment 		 analysis using Data Integration and AI Services.

 2. In the Oracle Cloud Infrastructure Console navigation menu, go to **Storage**, and then select **Buckets**.